Golden Minerals (NYSEAMERICAN:AUMN) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of Golden Minerals (NYSEAMERICAN:AUMN) (TSE:AUM) from a hold rating to a buy rating in a research note released on Monday, Zacks.com reports.
-The brokerage currently has $0.50 price target on the basic materials company’s stock.
+Golden Minerals (NYSEAMERICAN:AUMN) (TSE:AUM) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
+The firm currently has a $0.50 price objective on the basic materials company’s stock.
+Zacks Investment Research‘s price target points to a potential upside of 24.69% from the stock’s previous close.

 According to Zacks, “Golden Minerals Company is a mining company with a focus on exploration, development, providing mine services, and growth through strategic business transactions.
 The Company has many exploration projects, primarily located in Argentina, Peru, Chile and Mexico, including the advanced-stage El Quevar project in the Salta Province of northwestern Argentina and the Zacatecas project in Mexico.
 Currently, Golden Minerals manages the San Cristóbal silver and zinc mine in Bolivia, one of the largest open pit silver, zinc and lead mines and processing facilities in the world.
 The Company intends to identify and capitalize on other opportunities to earn fees or equity interests in mine development projects or mining operations.
 Golden Minerals is also actively pursuing growth through strategic opportunities, including acquisitions, joint ventures and asset consolidations.
 Golden Minerals Company is based in Golden, Colorado. “

-Golden Minerals (NYSEAMERICAN:AUMN) (TSE:AUM) last posted its quarterly earnings results on Thursday, August 6th.
-The basic materials company reported ($0.02) EPS for the quarter, beating the consensus estimate of ($0.03) by $0.01.
-The business had revenue of $1.22 million during the quarter, compared to analysts’ expectations of $1.20 million.
+Golden Minerals (NYSEAMERICAN:AUMN) (TSE:AUM) last announced its quarterly earnings data on Thursday, August 6th.
+The basic materials company reported ($0.02) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.03) by $0.01.
+The company had revenue of $1.22 million for the quarter, compared to the consensus estimate of $1.20 million.

 A hedge fund recently bought a new stake in Golden Minerals stock.
-Bridgeway Capital Management Inc. purchased a new position in shares of Golden Minerals Co (NYSEAMERICAN:AUMN) (TSE:AUM) in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+Bridgeway Capital Management Inc. purchased a new position in shares of Golden Minerals Co (NYSEAMERICAN:AUMN) (TSE:AUM) during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor purchased 535,000 shares of the basic materials company’s stock, valued at approximately $230,000.
-Bridgeway Capital Management Inc. owned about 0.36% of Golden Minerals as of its most recent SEC filing.
+Bridgeway Capital Management Inc. owned approximately 0.36% of Golden Minerals as of its most recent filing with the Securities and Exchange Commission (SEC).

 About Golden Minerals